zeroc-ice/ice-protobuf/cpp/demo/README.md

 Refer to Hello.ice in this directory for the complete example.

-Building the demo on Linux/OS X/Unix
+Building the demo on Linux/OS X
 ------------------------------------

-If you are using a non-RPM install or have not installed Ice in the default location (/opt/Ice-VERSION) then you will need to set the environment variable ICE_HOME to point to the root directory of your Ice installation:
+If you've installed Ice in a non-standard location, you'll need to set the `ICE_HOME` environment variable with the path name of the installation directory.
+For example:

-  $ export ICE_HOME=<Ice installation root directory>
+  $ export ICE_HOME=~/testing/Ice

 Please review the Makefile in this directory and adjust the value of PROTOBUF_HOME to reflect the installation directory of Protocol